cshawnkeech/CirclesDoNotOverlapButTheyJiggle/README.md

 Jiggling behavior with a entry-level function to keep circles from overlapping Changed the variables to favor floating upwards
 Text identifies index of array & round of current x, y location

+Also:
+testing basic understanding of Gig & GitHub by using GitHub desktop to assist in versioning.